HackerYou/HYFallBootcamp2014/General Documents/introduction.md

 * Eat a healthy & balanced diet. `BreakFast.is("important")`
 * Exercise lightly (e.g. walk to class)

 Don't force the learning.
+Don't stress out about your progress.
 Don't stay up all night coding.
-Don't stress out about your progress.
-And for the love of HTML don't drink energy drinks.

 ## Start of day
 At 10 AM every morning the class will get together briefly to: